sohumseedhar-ucsd/cse15l-lab-reports/LabReport3.md

 ```
 written_1/fiction/eggan is a directory
 ```
-* Explanation: This command reads out the message `written_1/fiction/eggan is a directory` because the `less-p` command can only take a filename as an argument.
-This is because the `less -p` command uses a search pattern argument after `less -p` to look for and highlight the keyword within the given file argument.
+* Explanation: This command reads out `written_1/fiction/eggan is a directory` because the `less-p` command can only take a filename as an argument.
+This is because the `less -p` command uses a search pattern argument after `less -p` to look for and highlight the keyword as the file argument.